alphalon/kotlin-scripting/README.md

 The command is used to identify which `.kts` script should be called based on the search path.
 Only the beginning part of the script name needs to be specified, however it much be unambiguous in order for the script to be executed.

 What you enter for the command is matched against the beginning of all available commands (case-insensitive).
-If a command is not found, a fuzzy search will be performed with wildcards added before uppercase letters, for example, 'oD' would match 'openDocumentation' (the match is transformed from od\* to o\*d\*).
+Command name matching is a multi-stage process:

+- Exact match with beginning of command name
+- Word fuzzy match where wildcards are added before uppercase letters
+- Letter fuzzy match wildcards are added before every letter

 Successful selection (for execution, editing, etc) requires one of the following:

 - A single match
-- An exact match (shadows other matches)
+- An exact match (can shadow other matches)
 - Multiple partial matches to identical commands

 In the case of successfully matching against multiple scripts (or implementations of the same command), the first one on the search path is chosen.